Cyber-Mint/wg-vpn/README.md

 The Wireguard VPN service allows users (also known as peers) to self-register and configure their client instances to make use of the `wg-vpn` virtual private network.

 ### Setup Procedure for Clients
-- Users self-register by visiting https://vpn.my.domain.
+- Users self-register by visiting `vpn.my.domain`.
 The user will presented with the following screen.

 ![vpn-my.domain](docs/vpn.my.domain.png)